it3xl/git-repo-sync/README.md

 ## I warned you

-Most of the following sections describe technical deatails.<br/>
+Most of the following sections describe technical details.<br/>
-if you are techically savvy, I expect you will complete everything from one day to one week.
+if you are technically savvy, I expect you will complete everything from one day to one week.
 Depends on your situation and needs.<br/>
 The only thing I want to say.
 This is really working and live solution.<br/>
-I wait for your notes and wish you luck.
+I am waiting for your notes and wish you luck.

 ## Wish to pay for a box?